Marc-JB/TraiNL/README.md

    - the enviromental variables (in a CI/CD pipeline) by setting a property `DUTCHRAILWAYS_TRAVELINFOAPI_KEY` to your API key.

 ## 	:toolbox: Getting Started
+*Note: This project may contain references to "OVgo".
+This was the previous name for this app.*

 ### :bangbang: Prerequisites
 This project uses Gradle as build tool.
 Android Studio is the recommended IDE to deploy or test this application.